 The weight loss industry in America is an over $70 billion dollar industry.
 With all the latest fads, why aren't we happy with where we are?
-Here are some of the lies we've been told about losing weight.
+Here are some of the weight loss lies we've been told.

 1. You’ll have immediate results.

 This is a blatant weight loss lie.
 Will you have immediate results if you completely change how you eat, don’t cheat on your new found lifestyle, workout every day, and get a lot of sleep?
 Yes.
 Do people actually do this right away?
 No.

 While there is always an exception to the rule, it’s challenging to change your lifestyle and grow accustomed to a new day to day routine.
 Weight loss companies want to tell you how easy it is because they want your money.
 Most people end up losing weight for a short period of time and then gain it back because they don’t actually know how to eat without this company feeding them.
 It’s brilliant from a money-making standpoint but disgraceful for the consumer.

 When you starve yourself, your body thinks it’s not going to get food.
 So it starts to eat on what’s already inside of you and doesn’t excrete anything.
 So you can go days without going to the restroom.
 Is this how we were created to live?
 No. Starving yourself slows your metabolism, it makes you miserable to be around, it creates a moderation problem in your eating, and I can go on and on about what else it does to your body.
 I used to starve myself and take laxatives everyday.

 I was DESTROYING my body.
 I did it because someone kept telling me how fat I was, but I didn’t know how to lose weight properly.
 I tried everything unhealthy first because I wanted immediate results.
 After two years of being miserable and creating extreme issues with my stomach, I taught myself how to treat my body like the temple it is.

 Starving yourself is going to create issues with your mind when you see food.
 You won’t be able to eat a little bit, you will eat it all.